gravityblast/web-app-theme/README.md

 Inspired by cool themes like [Lighthouse](http://lighthouseapp.com/), [Basecamp](http://basecamphq.com/), [RadiantCMS](http://radiantcms.org/) and others, it wants to be an idea to start developing a complete web application layout.

+Installation
+---

+Install the gem with:

+  sudo gem install web-app-theme -s http://gemcutter.org

+You can also install it as a rails plugin:

+  script/plugin install git://github.com/pilu/web-app-theme.git

 Contributing
 ---